-personnel services: In an agency budget, includes pay and other costs associated with government employees.
+Personal services: In an agency budget, includes pay and other costs associated with government employees.

-rainy day fund: Informal term for financial reserves set aside by cities and states to address unforeseen circumstances.
+Rainy day fund: Informal term for financial reserves set aside by cities and states to address unforeseen circumstances.
 DC's rainy day fund includes the federally-mandated emergency and contingency cash reserves, as well as a locally-mandated fiscal stabilization reserve.

-revenue forecast: The Office of the Chief Financial Officer's estimate of how much revenue the city will take in, for the current fiscal year and next four fiscal years.
+Revenue forecast: The Chief Financial Officer's estimate of how much revenue the city will take in, for the current fiscal year and next four fiscal years.

-revenue: The annual income or receipts of the District from all sources, including taxes, fees, grants, and investments.
+Revenue: The annual income or receipts of the District from all sources, including taxes, fees, grants, and investments.

-special purpose revenue: Fees and other non-tax revenues where the funds are designated for a specific use.
+Special purpose revenue: Fees and other non-tax revenues where the funds are designated for a specific use.
 Special purpose revenues are part of the city's General Fund, along with local funds and dedicated taxes.

-tax: A financial charge or levy assessed on income, property or other goods and services to support government services.
+Tax: A financial charge or levy assessed on income, property or other goods and services to support government services.

-Uniform Per Pupil Student Funding Formula (UPSFF): Amount of local funds allocated to each DC public school and t public charter school based on student enrollment and selected student characteristics.
+Uniform Per Pupil Student Funding Formula

+(UPSFF): Amount of local funds allocated to each DC public school and public charter school based on student enrollment and selected student characteristics.